MIERUNE/point-tiler/README.md

 curl -sSf https://raw.githubusercontent.com/MIERUNE/point-tiler/main/install.sh | bash
 ```

+Currently, it is not available on Windows.
+However, if Rust is installed and Cargo is available, it is possible to run it using the `cargo` command.

 ### for developer

 Rust must be installed.
 You can easily install it from the following page.